anthonykirby/lora-packet/README.md

 #### Version history

+* 0.6.0 when creating a packet from fields, if no FPort and no payload are specified, omit FPort
+* 0.5.4 command-line behaves gracefully on no input
+* 0.5.3 MIC for join messages; getter for FCtrl.ADRACKReq
+* 0.5.2 fix FOpts parsing
 * 0.5.0 add command-line tool
 * 0.4.0 implemented creation of packet (+ MIC + encryption) from payload / fields
 * 0.3.0 refactor to allow packet creation